 - Flavoring (vanilla, cinnamon, nutmeg, etc.)

-I served this with a cranberry sauce that I put together on a whim.
+I served this with a cranberry sauce that I put together with pantry items.
 Lingonberry jam, if you can find it, would be good as well.
 Or you can eat is plain, which is wonderful.
 I tried it warm after a little cooling time, and the next day after it had been sitting in the fridge.
 Either way is yummy.

 The question is, was this custard better than the pudding?
-No. They are both very good and I will make them both in the future, but there are just too many great memories attached to eating the rice pudding.
+No. They are both very good and I will make them both in the future, but there are just too many great memories attached to eating my family’s version of rice pudding.
 Try both and let me know your opinion, though.
 I am biased.

 Scandinavian Rice Custard